Writing on the Wall Concerning the New World Order

 However, the Obama administration has freed billions of dollars for Iran to use in its preparation of war not only against the Sunnis, but against Israel, too.
 This comes to tell us that Obama may see Iran as an ally in fulfilment of the prophecy in Ezekiel.

-Russia with its inherited hatred against Islam may not need Iran any longer once its goal in Syria has been achieved, namely to stabilize its traditional and loyal friend in the Middle East.
-A moderate and secular Syria may not need the Islamic Revolutionary Iran for the same reason and we may see a nuclear Russia on its side as a stronger friend than Iran; Iran perceiving itself as weak and used may seek other partner, not necessarily a friend, against its enemy Israel; the U.S. seeing itself replaced by Russia in the region may want to return on the stage with hesitation.
+Russia with its inherited hatred against Islam may not need Iran any longer once its goal in Syria has been achieved, namely, to stabilize its traditional and loyal friend in the Middle East.
+A moderate and secular Syria may not need the Islamic Revolutionary Iran for the same reason, and we may see a nuclear Russia on its side as a stronger friend than Iran is; Iran perceiving itself as weak and used may seek other partner, not necessarily a friend, against its enemy Israel; the U.S. seeing itself replaced by Russia in the region may want to return on the stage with hesitation.

 Even further, at certain point Russia may decide that Iran is only liability or even a burden, if Iran goes too far in its nuclear ambitions, and may let Israel attack the Iranian nuclear facilities as Russia has let Israel air-strike the Hezbollah and Iranian posts close the Golan Heights.
 This will anger Iran and its new partner the U.S. and this ultimately will trigger the fulfillment of the prophecy in Eze 38:3-6 and Gog and his new allies will be dragged into a full-scaled war against Israel: